What Happens If Your New Tattoo Dries Out?

 Our best advice to you before getting a tattoo is to do your research.
 Don’t worry, though; we’ve done most of the hard work and compiled this guide for you.
 It’ll cover everything you need to know about what will happen if you decide not to moisturize your tattoo.

-If you let your new tattoo dry out, you could cause your skin to dehydrate, causing it to crack, bleed and potentially become infected.
+By not using a moisturizing lotion on your tattoo and letting it dry out, you could cause your skin to dehydrate, causing it to crack, bleed and potentially become infected.

 However, if you’re careful and follow the correct steps, keeping moisturizing creams and tattoo lotions away from your ink can actually be quite an effective way of healing the area.